TymeFly/eel/README.md

 Where EEL becomes more useful is with the interpolation mechanisms it supports.
 These are substrings in the parsed expression.
 The interpolation mechanisms are:
-1. **[Value interpolation](#value-interpolation)** which is written in the form `${...}` and is used to read values from the Symbols Table
+1. **[Value interpolation](#value-interpolation)** which is written in the form `${...}` and is used to read values from the SymbolsTable
 2. **[Function interpolation](#function-interpolation)** which is written in the form `$functionName(...)` and is used to call a [function](#Standard-functions)
 3. **[Expression interpolation](#expression-interpolation)** which is written in the form `$(...)` and is used to perform calculations which may include function calls

 These interpolation mechanisms can be nested.
-This is most commonly seen when an Expression interpolation uses a Value interpolation to read a value from the Symbols Table.
+This is most commonly seen when an Expression interpolation uses a Value interpolation to read a value from the SymbolsTable.

 #### Identifiers
-Identifiers are used in Value interpolations to look up data from the symbols table.
+Identifiers are used in Value interpolations to look up data from the SymbolsTable.
 Function interpolation and Expression interpolation use identifiers as function names.

 The first letter of an identifier must be either: